Francesco Negri (Antitrinitarian)

 Francesco Negri (1500 in Bassano – 1563) was an Italian Protestant reformer and exile in Switzerland, then Poland.
-He was first a Benedictine at the Monastery of Santa Giustina in Padua then in 1525 left for Germany.
+He was first a Benedictine at the Monastery of Santa Giustina in Padua, then in 1525 left for Germany.
 He was then Calvinist, finally an Antitrinitarian.
 His main work is the drama The Free Will 1546.

 Biography

-Francesco Negri was born of a noble and ancient family in Bassano, in the Republic of Venice, in 1500.
+Francesco Negri was born to a noble and ancient family in Bassano, in the Republic of Venice, in 1500.
 Gifted with an active and penetrating mind, he became an excellent student.
 He entered the Order of Benedictines.
 The principles of the Reformation preached in Germany and Switzerland penetrating Italy at this time, Negri came forward as one of the first to adopt the new doctrines, and promptly abandoning his order, he went to Germany, joined Zwingli and accompanied the Swiss Reformer to the conferences of Marburg in 1529, and assisted at the Diet of Augsburg in 1530.
-Negri defended with eloquence the famous Protestant profession of faith known under the name of the Augsburg Confession, He afterwards returned to Italy; but that country offering no security to the preachers of the Reformed doctrines, he went back to Germany.
+Negri defended with eloquence the famous Protestant profession of faith known under the name of the Augsburg Confession.
+He afterwards returned to Italy; but that country offering no security to the preachers of the Reformed doctrines, he went back to Germany.
 He stopped some time at Strasbourg, then at Geneva, and finally settled at Chiavenna, a small village of the Grisons, where he married, and became the teacher of a school.
 His small salary scarcely sufficed to support his family.
-It appears that he attempted to better his position by going again to Geneva; but he was not more fortunate than before, and he returned to Chiavenna, where he died some time posterior to 1559.
-In his last years Negri departed from the theological platform of his old teachers, Luther and Zwingli, and embraced Socinianism.
+It appears that he attempted to better his position by going again to Geneva, but he was not more fortunate than before, and he returned to Chiavenna, where he died sometime posterior to 1559.
+In his last years, Negri departed from the theological platform of his old teachers, Luther and Zwingli, and embraced Socinianism.